alanng10/class-lang/Info/Article/Word/a.md

 Word "leap" has meaning that is date year day count added.

-Word "hour" has meaning that is date hour.
+Word "our" has meaning that is date hour.

 Word "min" has meaning that is date minute.